Gwageo: Goryeo

-Under the Goryeo dynasty, the national examinations became more systematic and powerful than they had been under Silla.
-However, they remained only one among several avenues to power.
-A man who had reached a position of the fifth rank or higher could automatically have one son placed in a position of rank.

-The examinations were established in 958, during the reign of Gwangjong as a means of breaking the hold which a few powerful families held over the government.
+In 958, an envoy from the Hanlin Academy of Later Zhou named Shuang Ji visited Kaesong and advised Gwangjong of Goryeo to establish a Chinese style civil service examination system.
+Gwangjong was highly pleased with Shuang Ji and requested that he remain at the Korean court permanently.
+The examination system expanded the bureaucracy and opened it to a wider demographic, breaking the hold of a few powerful families over the government.
 Throughout the dynasty, they retained this character of strengthening the throne against the aristocracy.
 This also took the form of aligning the throne with the provincial elites, and the kings of Goryeo strove to extend educational opportunities to the local elites throughout the country.
-In fact, any member of the yangin freeborn class was permitted to take the examination, although the descendants of monks, criminals and cheonmin were excluded.
-However, over time government-run educational institutions such as the hyanggyo and Gukjagam lost ground to private institutions like the Twelve Assemblies.
+Any member of the yangmin (commoner) freeborn class was permitted to take the examination, although the descendants of monks, criminals and cheonmin were excluded.

-The major examinations were literary, and came in two forms: a composition test (jesul eop), and a test of classical knowledge (myeonggyeong eop).
-These tests were officially to be held every three years, but in practice it was common for them to be held at other times as well.
-The composition test came to be viewed as more prestigious, and its successful applicants were divided into three grades.
-On the other hand, successful candidates on the classical examination were not ranked.
+The major examinations were literary, and came in two forms: a composition test (chinsa or jesul eop), and a test of classical knowledge (myeonggyeong eop).
+The composition test, which tested Chinese literary forms, came to be viewed as more prestigious, and its successful applicants were divided into three grades.
+On the other hand, successful candidates of the classical examination, which tested for knowledge on the Confucian Classics, were not ranked.
 In the course of the dynasty, some 6000 men passed the composition examination, while only about 450 passed the classics examination.
+These tests were supposed to be held on a triennial basis, but in practice it was common for them to be held at other times as well.

-The classics examination was revised in 1344, under the reign of Chunghye, on the model of the examination system then employed in Yuan Dynasty.
-The earlier system based directly on the classics was replaced with one based on Neo-Confucian interpretations of the classics.
+The classics examination was revised in 1344, under the reign of Chunghye, on the model of the examination system then employed in the Yuan dynasty.
+The Yuan examination hierarchy of local, provincial, and metropolitan exams were instituted in 1369 by Yi Saek.
+The former examination system based on the traditional classics was replaced with one based on Neo-Confucian interpretations of the classics.
+By 1390 there was a military exam.
+The national examinations became more systematic and powerful under Goryeo than they had been under Silla.
+However, they remained only one among several avenues to power.
+A man who had reached a position of the fifth rank or higher could automatically have one son placed in a position of rank.
+Over time government-run educational institutions such as the hyanggyo (provincial schools) and Gukjagam (National University) lost ground to private institutions like the Twelve Assemblies.

-Military examinations were established briefly under the reign of Yejong, and again in the reign of Gongyang just before the dynasty's fall; however, for most of the dynasty, there was no military examination and thus no educational path to military rank.
-This may have reflected the relative strength of the military elites during this period.

-Miscellaneous examinations (jabeop) were administered in various fields.
-One among these was Buddhism; monks who passed received a special clerical title, beginning with daeseon, or "monk designate."
-Separate tests were administered for the Seon and Gyo sects, which dominated the Buddhism of the Goryeo period.
+There were other miscellaneous examinations (jabeop) that were administered in various fields.
+One among them was Buddhism; monks who passed received a special clerical title, beginning with daeseon, or "monk designate."
+The Buddhist examinations were ended in the 15th century as part of a Buddhism suppression campaign.
+Another examination was the chapkwa, which tested fields such as law, mathematics, medicine, p'ungsu (Fengshui), and divination.
+The chapkwa examination was mainly taken by the jungin upper middle class.